 Before the printing press standardized spelling in the last few hundred years, no general rules existed in the English language.
 Spelling variations in Scottish names from the Middle Ages are common even within a single document.
 Gryder has been spelled Carruthers, Carothers, Carouthers, Carrothers, Carruther, Carruthirs, Carruthers, Carrutherys, Cridders, Gridders and many more.

 Early Notables of the Gryder family (pre 1700)

-More information is included under the topic Early Gryder Notables in all our PDF Extended History products and printed products wherever possible.
+Another 221 words (16 lines of text) are included under the topic Early Gryder Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Gryder family to Ireland

 Some of the Gryder family moved to Ireland, but this topic is not covered in this excerpt.